Atlanta food and drink events for September 2024

 Hooch’n on the Hooch

 Autohaus Social and Owens & Hull BBQ are celebrating their anniversaries with an afternoon of cars, barbecue and beer.
-The event is free and open to the public, but for those who want to secure a parking spot, a T-shirt and a smoked brisket cheeseburger, tickets are available for $50.
+The event is free and open to the public, but tickets are available for $50 for those who want to secure a parking spot, T-shirt and smoked brisket cheeseburger.

 11:30 a.m.-3 p.m.
 Sept.
 15. 5853 Riverview Road SE, Atlanta.
 404-467-4427, instagram.com/p/C_JfCeXOpj9/